Graduate College | Henrietta Schmoll School of Health

 Classes will be held in a synchronous online format; there may be some on-campus experiences in St. Paul, MN, beginning with orientation* prior to the start of your first semester.

-*Students starting in Fall 2020 are not required to be on campus to begin the program.
+*Students starting in Spring 2021 are not required to be on campus to begin the program.

 Federal Gainful Employment Disclosure Requirement for Certificates